jaNGOB/Binance_rekt/README.md

 # Binance_rekt

-Hello and welcome to the new Project :)
+Hello and welcome to Mission: "Burning Money!"

 Deployment on server: